Opportunity Lab directors hold appointments in a range of departments across the

 Daniel Schneider is an Assistant Professor of Sociology at UC Berkeley.
 His research focuses on social demography, inequality, and the family.
 His current work examines how economic inequality and precarious employment affect family formation, health, parenting, and child wellbeing.
 He received his Ph.D. in Sociology from Princeton in 2012 and was a Robert Wood Johnson Scholar in Health Policy Research at Berkeley from 2012-2014.

-Reed Walker is an Assistant Professor of Business and Public Policy and Economics at UC Berkeley.
+Reed Walker is an Associate Professor of Business and Public Policy and Economics at UC Berkeley.
 His research explores the social costs of environmental externalities such as air pollution and how regulations to limit these externalities contribute to gains and/or losses to the economy.
 He is the faculty co-director of UC Berkeley’s Opportunity Lab - Climate and Environment Initiative.
 He is also a research associate at the Energy Institute at Haas, a faculty research fellow at the National Bureau of Economic Research, and a research fellow at IZA.
 He was a recipient of the 2017 Sloan Foundation Research Fellowship and the 2015 IZA Young Labor Economist Award.
 In addition, his work has been supported by the Environmental Protection Agency, the National Science Foundation, and the Robert Wood Johnson Foundation.
 He received his PhD in economics from Columbia University in 2012 and was a postdoctoral researcher in the Robert Wood Johnson Foundation’s Scholars in Health Policy program from 2012-2014.

 Christopher Walters joined the economics department as an assistant professor after receiving his PhD in economics from MIT in 2013.
 He received a National Academy of Education/Spencer Foundation Dissertation Fellowship in 2012.
 In 2008, he graduated with a BA in economics and philosophy from the University of Virginia and received a National Science Foundation Graduate Research Fellowship.